yowainwright/codependence/README.md

 #### One configuration for every dependency manager.

-**Codependence** checks and updates dependency versions using one to many project policies with support for Node, Python, Go, Rust, Docker, and GitHub Actions.
+**Codependence** checks and updates dependency versions using one-to-many project policies with support for Node, Python, Go, Rust, Docker, and GitHub Actions.
 This means you control how you update and why you update.
 Versus other tools, Codependence caters to a project's context vs a dependency's context.

 ---

-## _Main Use Case_
+## Main use case

-#### Pin what matters and update the rest
+### Pin what matters and update the rest

 Suppose a project must stay on React `^19.0.0`, but its other dependencies should keep moving.
 Add that policy to `.codependencerc`: